DOME-Marketplace/dome-odrl-profile/docs/policy-evaluation-strategy.md

-The different term types of the simplified approach are used for different scenarios, therefore only one term type must be used at a specific enforcement point, e.g. at replication of offerings only the marketplace restrictions are relevant.
+The different term types of the simplified approach are used for different scenarios, therefore only one term type must be used at a specific enforcement point, e.g. at replication of offerings only the operator restrictions are relevant.

 > There can be as many terms on a product offering as needed.
 > Usually, multiple terms are used for different term types,